cyew3/oneVPL-intel-gpu/doc/mediasdk-man.md

 `MFX_EXTBUFF_ENCODER_ROI` | This extended buffer is used by the application to specify different Region Of Interests during encoding.
 See the [mfxExtEncoderROI](#mfxExtEncoderROI).
 The application should provide it at initialization or at runtime.
 `MFX_EXTBUFF_VPP_DEINTERLACING` | This extended buffer is used by the application to specify different deinterlacing algorithms.
 See the [mfxExtVPPDeinterlacing](#mfxExtVPPDeinterlacing).
 `MFX_EXTBUFF_AVC_REFLISTS` | This extended buffer specifies reference lists for the SDK encoder.
 See the [mfxExtAVCRefLists](#mfxExtAVCRefLists).
+`MFX_EXTBUFF_PARTIAL_BITSTREAM_PARAM` | This extended buffer specifies the partial bitstream parameters.
+See the [mfxExtPartialBitstreamParam](#mfxExtPartialBitstreamParam) structure description for details.

 **Change History**